Treaty of Canandaigua: Background of the treaty

-In June 1794, the Haudenosaunee Confederacy proposed a conference at Buffalo Creek.
-At the conference, the confederacy rejected the Fort Harmar and Fort Stanwix treaties.
-As a result, the United States ceded land to the Seneca Nation.
-Afraid that the Haudenosaunee Confederacy would join the opposition at the western frontier, the United States held the first conference for the Treaty of Canandaigua in September 1794.
+In June 1794, the Haudenosaunee Confederacy proposed a conference at Buffalo Creek, at which they rejected the Fort Harmar and Fort Stanwix treaties.
+The United States ceded land to the Seneca Nation as a result.
+Fearing that the confederacy would join the western opposition, the United States convened the first conference for the Treaty of Canandaigua in September 1794.

-The official conference for the Treaty of Canandaigua began on October 18, 1794, with more than 1,500 members of the Haudenosaunee Confederacy present.
-Deliberations were tense at first because of discrepancies of cultural beliefs on treaties.
-According to scholar Granville Ganter, “Unlike their Anglo counterparts, the Haudenosaunee saw treaty agreements as requiring constant renewal and upkeep.
-The term they used was ‘brightening the chain of friendship’”.
-Seneca leader Red Jacket played an integral role in helping Pickering overcome some of these ideological differences throughout the deliberations.
-He “reminded Pickering that making peace requires declarations that mean one thing—peace—and mixing in language of blame or criticism simply fouls the process”.
+The official conference began on October 18, 1794, with more than 1,500 Haudenosaunee members present.
+Deliberations were initially tense due to differing cultural views on treaties.
+According to scholar Granville Ganter, "Unlike their Anglo counterparts, the Haudenosaunee saw treaty agreements as requiring constant renewal and upkeep.
+The term they used was 'brightening the chain of friendship'".
+Seneca leader Red Jacket played an integral role in bridging these differences, reminding Pickering that peace requires language of peace, not blame.

-Another ideological difference between the United States and the Haudenosaunee Confederacy during deliberations was the role of women.
-No United States settler women were included in the dialogue; however, Haudenosaunee women, in keeping with their significant role in tribal governance, were included.
-Historian Joan M. Jensen states that Seneca women “spoke during the negotiations of the Treaty of 1794 with the United States government”.
+Another point of difference was the role of women.
+No United States settler women participated in the dialogue; Haudenosaunee women, in keeping with their significant role in tribal governance, were included.
+Historian Joan M. Jensen states that Seneca women "spoke during the negotiations of the Treaty of 1794 with the United States government".

-The conference ended on November 11, 1794, when fifty-nine war chiefs and sachems signed the treaty, and the text of the Canandaigua treaty, which comprised seven articles, was submitted to the U.S. Senate on January 2, 1795, carrying the title: "The Six Nations, and Oneida, Tuscarora, and Stockbridge Tribes'”.
+The conference ended on November 11, 1794, when fifty-nine war chiefs and royaner signed the treaty.
+The text, comprising seven articles, was submitted to the U.S. Senate on January 2, 1795, under the title: "The Six Nations, and Oneida, Tuscarora, and Stockbridge Tribes'".